windyyid/mclight-beta/README.md

 ## Setup 🛠️

-🔔 Make Sure You Have the Following Installed:
+🔔 Make Sure You Have The Following Installed:

 - Node.js ( v17 Or Above ) 🎮
 - npm ( Node Package Manager ) 📦